Mosaic Age - Art in Light

 Frequently asked questions

-Mosaic Age ships within the United States, typically dispatching in 1–2 business days with delivery in about 2–5 days.
+Mosaic Age ships within the United States, typically dispatching orders in 1–2 business days with delivery in approximately 2–5 days.
+Because orders ship domestically, you avoid the extended waits common with overseas sellers — the lamp arrives ready to use, bulb included, right out of the box.

 Continue reading